 Magnesium creates cellular energy

 Arguably the most important enzymes that magnesium is a cofactor for are the ones that produce cellular energy.
-These enzymes form a series of pathways (glycolysis, Kreb’s cycle and phosphorylation) that convert organic compounds like glucose sugars into smaller molecules called ATP, or adenosine triphosphate.
+These enzymes form a series of pathways (glycolysis, Kreb’s cycle and phosphorylation) that convert organic compounds like glucose into smaller molecules called ATP, or adenosine triphosphate.
 ATP acts as our main unit of cellular energy.

 Every one of our hundred trillion cells manufactures ATP to store and shuttle intracellular energy.
 ATP stores a tremendous amount of potential energy in the bonds of the second and third phosphate groups.
 When the cell wants to carry out a function like cellular division or transporting molecules across the cell membrane, it breaks this bond, releasing the energy.
 We use a tremendous amount of ATP all the time.
 To get an idea of just how much we use, let’s look at some back-of-the-napkin calculations.
 (If you’d like to avoid the math, feel free to skip ahead!)